sadmani/portfolio/_projects/COP.md

 Click on the picture below or the following [link](https://vimeo.com/137880504) for a short demonstration video!

-In this demo, you can see me first run the Matlab script that initiates serial communication with the PIC32, select the case ('c') that will plot the (x,y) coordinates from COP that it receives from the PIC on a rectangle that is scaled to represent the foot plate prototype.
+In this video, you can see me first run the Matlab script that initiates serial communication with the PIC32, select the case ('c') that will plot the (x,y) coordinates from COP that it receives from the PIC on a rectangle that is scaled to represent the foot plate prototype.

 [![alt text](http://i882.photobucket.com/albums/ac22/sadmani/prototype_explained_zps9tpxuzf1.png)](https://vimeo.com/138239698)